The Definitive Guide

 You can create the best video in the world, but without promotion, it’s destined for nowhere.

-The promotion of your videos is a key step for success.
+The promotion of your videos is a key step to success.
 Here’s how to do that:

-If you are self-hosting on WordPress, then you will have to upload the video to WordPress.
+If you are self-hosting on WordPress, you must upload the video to WordPress.
 To do that, head over to the media library.

 Click Add New.

-To add a video to YouTube, click on the ‘Create’ button.
+To add a video to YouTube, click the ‘Create’ button.
 Now select Upload Files.